 You”ll need professional engineers, adult mentors, high school aged students, sponsorship, a meeting place, access to tools and free time during the build and competition season.
 Specifics and a season over view are available in the How to Start a Team Flyer.

 The official FRC season starts with event registration in the fall, proceeds from the Kickoff in early January through the six-week robot design and build period, and continues to the robot shipment deadline in late February.
-The Regional events occur late February through early April, culminating at the FIRST Championship, which will be held in St. Louis from 2011 through 2013.
-In the 2010 season there were 48 Regional events, 9 District events and one State Championship.
+The district and regional events occur late February through early April, culminating at the FIRST Championship held in April.
+In the 2017 season there were over 150 Regional and District events and three State Championships.
 Event information is available via the What’s going on in my area map

 What is the structure of an FRC team?